Steak Salad Recipe

 This steak salad recipe will amply serve four.

 2 tablespoons olive oil

-1 mush or oyster steak (same cut), weighing about 1 1/2 pounds
+1 mush or oyster steak (same cut), or 1 slab split minute roast, weighing about 1 1/2 pounds

 3 cups frozen corn kernels, thawed

 4 ribs celery, peeled, and sliced thin (or 1 small head celery root, grated)

 6 cups baby spinach, arugala, mesclun or sliced romaine hearts

 Optional: 1/2 cup roasted peanuts or cashews, for garnish

 Heat the oil in a skillet on a high flame.
 Do not lower the flame.
 When the oil is very hot, add the steak, and sear for about 3 minutes, then turn the steak over and sear the flip side another three minutes. you will end up with a medium-rare steak.
 Let the steak a few minutes, before slicing.
 Slice the steak very thin.

 Place all remaining salad ingredients in a platter.
 Add the sliced steak.
 Pour the dressing over the salad, only as much as will coat the salad, and toss.
 Sprinkle with the nuts, if using.